AlgoTradingHub/theplatform-book/source/verbs/math/minus.md

 -2 3
 ```

-Where numeric value is substracted from a dictionary or a table, the verb substracts the numeric value from numeric values in the dict/table:
+Where numeric vаlue is substracted from a dictionary or a table, the verb substracts the numeric vаlue from numeric vаlues in the dict/table:

 ```o
 o)`a`b`c!100 200 300 - 10